On The Fragility of Benchmark Contamination Detection in Reasoning Models: RL Conceals Contamination (Stage I: pre-LRM)

 \textbf{GRPO conceals contamination.} After applying GRPO to the SFT-contaminated model, we observe a consistent decrease in AUROC across all detection methods and benchmarks.
-We further analyze the average log probability of member and non-member samples before and after GRPO training.
-Fig.\ref{fig:log_prob_main} shows two key patterns: (1) GRPO lowers the entropy of generated sequences, indicating that the model becomes more confident in its generation, which is consistent with prior observations in~\citep{cui2025entropy}; (2) the log probability distribution of members and non-members converge after GRPO.
-Since the gaps in log probability are the core statistical backbone of existing contamination detectors, these findings suggest that GRPO may inherently suppress contamination evidence by rendering members and non-members indistinguishable.
+We further analyze the average log probability of member and non-member samples before and after GRPO training\rebuttal{, selecting Qwen2.5-7B-Instruct as the base model}.
+Fig.\ref{fig:log_prob_main} shows two key patterns: (1) GRPO lowers the entropy of generated sequences, indicating that the model becomes more confident in its generation, which is consistent with prior observations in~\citep{cui2025entropy}; (2) the log prob distribution of members and non-members converge after GRPO.
+Since the gaps in log prob are the core statistical backbone of existing contamination detectors, these findings suggest that GRPO may inherently suppress contamination evidence by rendering members and non-members indistinguishable.

 \textbf{More GRPO, less contamination evidence.} To examine whether the concealment effect strengthens with additional training, we extend GRPO to SFT-contaminated models using 10K questions from DeepMath-103K~\citep{he2025deepmath} for one epoch (156 steps).
 As shown in Fig.\ref{fig:trend}, AUROC consistently decreases across all detection methods and benchmarks as the number of GRPO steps increases.
 Given that our maximum 156 training steps are still far fewer than the steps used in some advanced open-sourced reasoning models~\citep{luo2025deepscaler, luo2025deepcoder}, we expect that extensive GRPO training would render all existing detection methods to near-random performance eventually.